Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Introduction

 \section{Introduction}

 The severity of the COVID-19 pandemic on the health and economies of nations has ushered in an unparalleled period of rapid vaccine research, development, and production.
-As of November 17, 2020, the WHO reports 48 vaccines undergoing clinical trials and 164 candidates in preclinical evaluation \cite{WHOvacc}.
-If several of these vaccine candidates are approved for widespread use, we anticipate multi-level challenges in their distribution, access, clinical outcomes, patient compliance, privacy-related concerns, and communication.
+As of April 06, 2022, the WHO reports 153 vaccines undergoing clinical trials and 196 candidates in pre-clinical evaluation \cite{WHOvacc}.
+When several of these vaccine candidates are approved for widespread use, we anticipate multi-level challenges in their distribution, access, clinical outcomes, patient compliance, privacy-related concerns, and communication.
 In this work, we divide this landscape of challenges into four distinct categories: 1) logistics, 2) health outcomes, 3) user-centric issues, and 4) communication.
-We further examine the consequences of these challenges, focusing on the impact for disease spread, individual behavior, society, the economy, and data privacy.
-The world’s manufacturers and supply chains are underprepared for the task of widespread vaccine distribution.
-Currently, a seamless framework and pipeline for vaccine allocation, distribution, and administration have not been fully developed in all countries globally, and early proposals in some nations do not account for all potential challenges and obstacles to equitable vaccine coverage that may occur \cite{NAP25917, WHOfair, CDCfair}.
+We further examine the consequences of these challenges, focusing on the impact for disease spread, individual behavior, society, the economy, and data privacy \cite{hu2021revealing,forman2021covid,jean2021vaccine,aborode2021equal,sharma2020review}.

-Furthermore, there are many challenges in assessing the effectiveness of a vaccine and its long-term effects on health outcomes.
-The relative novelty of several leading vaccine candidate platforms causes concerns regarding their long-term efficacy and potential side effects.
-The incredible speed of vaccine development must be supplemented by long-term followup of vaccinated individuals to further understand these characteristics.
+The world's manufacturing processes and supply chains are underprepared for the task of widespread vaccine distribution \cite{newton2020covid,alam2021challenges}.
+Currently, complete frameworks and pipelines for vaccine allocation, distribution, and administration have not been fully developed in all countries internationally, and early proposals fail to account for all potential challenges and obstacles to equitable vaccine coverage \cite{NAP25917,WHOfair,CDCfair}.

-There also exist several challenges surrounding consumer privacy and individual behavior regarding COVID-19 vaccination.
-Concerns surrounding vaccine hesitancy, accurate information sharing, the importance of receiving a booster vaccination, and individual data privacy all must be addressed.
+Furthermore, there exist many challenges in assessing the effectiveness of a vaccine and its long-term effects on health outcomes.
+The relative novelty of leading vaccine candidate platforms causes concerns regarding their long-term efficacy and side effects, and the incredible speed of their development must be supplemented by long-term follow-up of vaccinated individuals \cite{clinicaltrials.gov}.
+There also exist several challenges surrounding user privacy and behavior in the setting of COVID-19 vaccination.
+Concerns surrounding individual mistrust, the importance of booster vaccination, and data privacy all must be addressed.
+Finally, several challenges arise in proper communication of vaccine information between governments, companies, and the general public.
+In the current era of misinformation, mass superstition, and the politicization of science, clear and transparent communication will be vital to the success of widespread vaccination.